syncfusion-content/maui-docs/MAUI/DatePicker/formatting.md

 # Formatting in .NET MAUI Date Picker (SfDatePicker)

 Format is a way to represent the date in a different string format.
-You can customize the date format by using the [Format] property in [PickerDateFormat].
+You can customize the date format using the [Format] property in [PickerDateFormat].
 The default format is `yyyy_MM_dd`.

 The different types of formats are: